Feria Sexta infra Hebdomadam II in Quadragesima ~ III. classis

 ℣.
 Grant, Lord, a blessing.

 Benediction.
 May Almighty God arrange our deeds and our day in His peace.
-Amen.

 ℣.
 But thou, O Lord, have mercy upon us.